awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 ### Migrate the Existing Data (only applicable when upgrading from a version earlier than v1.1.6)

-!!! info "Important"
+!!! danger "Important"

-    The data migration process is CPU-intensive.
+    The data migration process is CPU-intensive, and it will **incur additional cost**.
 Before starting the migration, ensure that the load on your Redshift is low.
 It's also advisable to consider temporarily increasing the RPUs of Redshift Serverless or the cluster size when migrating large volumes of data.

-    In our benchmark, we migrated 100 million events in 25 minutes using 32 RPUs of Redshift Serverless.
+    In our benchmark, we migrated the events from the last **30 days**.
+Here are the details: <br>
+    Average number of events per day: **10 million** <br>
+    Total events for 30 days: **300 million** <br>
+    Redshift RPU: **32 RPUs** <br>
+    Total duration: **4 hour 45 minutes** <br>
+    Total cost: **$47.77**

+    **Please note that the total duration and cost will increase as the number of events you migrate increases.**

 1. Open [Redshift query editor v2][query-editor].
 You can refer to the AWS document [Working with query editor v2][working-with-query-editor] to log in and query data using Redshift query editor v2.